 So now, please tell us why YOU can’t find the time to go running three times a week or to read one book per week.

 (Thanks to long-time reader Ana Alves who mailed me Churchill’s autobiography as part of her annual book package.
 If you want to support this blog too, here is my wishlist of books.
-It’s hard to get the books I want in English or in German in Bolivia, so I appreciate any help.
-Thank you!)
+Thank you! – This article was also published by Medium.)